huangc28/account-book/readme.md

   - [x] Create table schemas and corresponding migrations.
   - [x] Transpile nodejs code with babel.js.
-  - Seed user data, perform CRUD on expanses.
+  - [] Seed user data, perform CRUD on expanses.
+  - [] Get user related accounting book.
+Each user should have one account book only.
+  - [] Add eslint.